Last updated 01 September 2022

 Consent data is stored for a period of three years.
 The data is stored in the European Union.
 Further information about the collected data as well as contact options can be found at https://usercentrics.com/privacy-policy/.

-In order to ensure the dispatch and delivery of automated e-mail notifications we use the services of retarus GmbH, Aschauer Straße 30, 81549 Munich, Germany (“retarus”).
-When we send you an automatically generated e-mail, your e-mail address and the personal data required for the reminder are transmitted to retarus servers in Germany, stored in retarus log files and automatically deleted after 15 days at the latest.
-The legal basis for processing your personal data required for the reminder is your consent in accordance with Article 6 Paragraph 1 lit. a of the EU General Data Protection Regulation [GDPR] and for possible health data Article 9 Paragraph 2 lit. a GDPR.
-You may revoke your consent at any time with effect for the future.
-The legality of the data processing operations carried out until revocation shall remain unaffected by such revocation.
-In order to ensure that the data is processed in accordance with data protection law, we have concluded a contract on commissioned data processing with retarus.
+To ensure the dispatch and delivery of automated e-mail reminders, we use the services of retarus GmbH, Aschauer Straße 30, 81549 Munich, Germany ("retarus").
+When we send you an automatically generated e-mail, your e-mail address and the personal data required for the reminder are transmitted to retarus' servers in Germany, stored in retarus' log files and automatically deleted after 15 days at the latest.
+The legal basis for processing your personal data required for the reminder is your consent in accordance with Art.
+6 Para.
+1 lit. a EU GDPR and for possible health data Art.
+9 Para.
+2 lit. a EU GDPR.
+You can revoke your consent at any time with effect for the future.
+The legality of the data processing operations carried out until the revocation remains unaffected by the revocation.
+In order to ensure that data is processed in accordance with data protection law, we have concluded an order processing contract with retarus.

-In order to ensure that the processing of data complies with data protection law, we have concluded a contract on commissioned processing and suitable guarantees with Twilio and there are exceptions in accordance with Art.
-49 GDPR.
+In order to ensure that the processing of data complies with data protection law, we have concluded an order processing contract with retarus.

 e) Push Notifications